Basic iPad Lessons to Teach You the iPad

 Childproofing can be as thorough as only allowing "G" rated apps, music and movies, completely disabling the App Store, blocking apps like FaceTime and iMessage, and even using Screen Time to limit how long kids can use the tablet per day.

-How to Reboot Your iPad
+Know How to Reboot Your iPad

 iPad slide to power off

-The final lesson teaches the number one most used troubleshooting step used by tech support analysts all over the world: rebooting the device.
-This lesson was covered briefly in the tips lesson, but it is so important, it is mentioned here to make sure everyone has the opportunity to learn how to reboot their iPad.
 It doesn't matter if you're suffering from an iPad that is frozen, one that is having trouble loading web pages or an iPad that is simply acting slow, rebooting the iPad could be the key to solving your issue.

 Was this page helpful?